microsoft/vssetup.powershell/CONTRIBUTING.md

 * [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx)

+## Coding

+These cmdlets use the setup configuration API.
+[Documentation][docs] is available on MSDN, as well as [samples][samples] of how the APIs can be used.

 ## Building

-Before you can build this project from the command line with MSBuild or within Visual Studio, you must restore packages.
+Before you can build this project from the command line with MSBuild or within Visual Studio, you must restore packages including the [embeddable interop types][interop].

 * In Visual Studio, make sure Package Restore is enabled.
 * On the command line and assuming _nuget.exe_ is in your `PATH`, in the solution directory run: `nuget restore`